skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * The breadboard rails are +5V and 0V (ground) although the voltage range of the 555 timer is typically 4.5 to 16 volts.
   * The output of the 555 timer is around 3.3V and at least 2.75V
 * The LED is connected to the output pin (3) and with a \\(220\Omega\\) as the current comming out of the output pin might burn it.
 The LED should alternate between on and off.
+* It is called astable because it always alternates states

 #### Schematic
 ![404]({{ site.url }}/images/8bit/clock/555_circuit.PNG)